twr14152/c_cpp_scratchpad/cpp_folder/README.md

 - learncpp.com

 Thoughts on reading material
-- PPPC++ - Good book so far.
+- PPPC++ - Its a good book.
+Its very thorough, unfortunately its slow to develop when you dont read real fast.
 - A Tour of C++ 2nd Edition - Assumes reader already familiar.
 Not really ready for this book.

-- Sam Teach yourself C++ - pretty easy read, was bouncing between this and PPPC++ will bounce back to it now.
+- Sam Teach yourself C++ - pretty good sounding board for PPPC++.
+- C++ Easy steps was a quick way to get back into this after some time off.
+Rather surface level coverage but enough to glean concepts.